-Welcome, to the friendliest stores in town.
+Welcome to the friendliest store in town.

 We’re happy to serve you.

 We want to be the ultimate neighborhood grocery store.
 That means creating the best shopping experience possible.
 One that is easy, fun to shop, and genuinely friendly.
 It means providing you with the best mix of products, from Frosted Flakes to free-range chicken.
 It means building a market for local and regional products and supporting family farms.
 It means giving back to our community, and creating a progressive workplace where our staff can thrive.

 We believe in taking care of our customers, and each other.
 We are champions of a healthy regional food system.
 We strive to build community inside and outside our stores.
 We embrace diversity and other points of view.